 The Annapurna Panorama Lodge Trek will take you from Pokhara to Phedi by private vehicle where you will start your trek.
 You will have an opportunity to see three of the 10 highest peaks in the world that are over 8,000 meters (Dhaulagiri #7, Manaslu #8 and Annapurna I, #10).
 This trek is also unique as you can choose to trek riding a horse in the mountains.
 This is one option that offers a great way to see the mountains, even for those who normally would not be able to walk the entire trip.

-follow site DAY 3 – Fly to Pokhara, then drive to Phedi and begin trek/ride to Dhampus (elev.
+DAY 2 – Drive to Pokhara, then drive to Phedi and begin trek/ride to Dhampus (elev.
 1650 m) 2 hours.

-source link DAY 10 – Drive to Pokhara in private vehicle
+DAY 9 – Drive to Pokhara in private vehicle

 DAY 1 – Arrival: Arrive at Tribhuvan International Airport where you will be met by your representative of Swiss Nepal Family Trekking & Expedition.
 You will be escorted to your hotel where there are complimentary welcome drinks and a short briefing with plenty of time to relax from your flight.

-DAY 3 – Fly to Pokhara, ride to Dhampus (elev.
-1650 m): The morning starts with a great breakfast at your hotel before departing for the airport to take a domestic flight to the beautiful lakeside city of Pokhara.
-It is around 35 minutes to Pokhara by air, but be sure to sit on the right-hand side in order to catch the best views of the Himalayas.
-The flight literally flies the backbone of the Himalayas, passing the ranges of Langtang, Ganesh Himal and Manaslu before arriving in the Annapurna Mountains.
-A private car will take us to our starting point for the trek at Phedi where we will climb stone staircases all the way to the village of Dhampus.
+DAY 2 – Drive to Pokhara, ride to Dhampus (elev.
+1650 m): The morning starts with a great breakfast at your hotel before departing for Pokhara.
+We take a drive on an AC Deluxe Tourist bus to Pokhara.
+From Pokhara, a private car will take us to our starting point for the trek at Phedi where we will climb stone staircases all the way to the village of Dhampus.
 The ride will take us past terraced farms that date back over 500 years, along with villages and through rhododendron and oak forests.
-At Dhampus, we will spend the night at a local hotel enjoying majestic views of the snowcapped peaks of the Himalayas.
+At Dhampus, we will spend the night at a local hotel enjoying majestic views of the snow-capped peaks of the Himalayas.
 Trekking time is two hours.

-DAY 10 – Travel to Pokhara (elev.
+DAY 9 – Travel to Pokhara (elev.
 820 m): Today is about a five hour drive to Pokhara by private car by way of Beni village.
-We will have some time to relax around Lakeside in Pokhara as we spend the night at a Three Star Hotel.
+We will have some time to relax around Lakeside in Pokhara as we spend the night at a Deluxe Hotel.

 Your safety is of paramount importance while traveling with Swiss Nepal Family Trekking & Expedition.
 Please note that your leader has the authority to amend or cancel any part of the itinerary if it is deemed necessary due to safety concerns.
 Every effort will be made to keep to the above itinerary.
 However, since this adventure entails travelling in remote mountain regions, we cannot guarantee that we will not be forced to make last minute changes due to weather conditions, health conditions or any member of the group, unexpected natural disasters, etc. The team leader will do everything possible to ensure that the trip runs according to plan.
 Be prepared for any last minute changes.
 The Himalayas are big and wild, and worthy of your respect.